 - Discovery: Your lawyer and the defendant’s lawyers will begin putting together your case.
-This includes evidence which can be used at the trial such as employment documents, answers to written questions and recorded depositions.
+This includes evidence that can be used at the trial, such as employment documents, answers to written questions and recorded depositions.

 - Settlement or Trial: The defendant may offer a settlement before the case goes to trial.
 Most mesothelioma lawsuits are resolved as settlements.
 Your attorney will negotiate on your behalf and work with you to decide whether to take the offer or proceed to trial.